havrylenkok/atm_machines/README.md

 `docker-compose run atm_machines_local alembic upgrade head`

-`wait-for-it.sh` is one of the corners cut.
-If you see errors `postgres` not being available, wait a moment and restart the `atm_machines_local`.
+`wait-for-it.sh` is one of the corners cut (see below).
+If you see errors about `postgres` not being available, wait a moment and restart the `atm_machines_local`.

 Access the API via calls to `http://localhost:8000/`.